-Question 24: How many regulatory food safety audits led to compliance and enforcement action during the reporting year?
+Question 29: How many regulatory food safety audits (or lack thereof) led to compliance and enforcement action during the reporting year?

 Enforcement agencies are responsible for responding to audit findings where they require a compliance and/or enforcement response (i.e. where issues have been identified that relate to non-compliance with the Code or offences against the Food Act).
+Enforcement agencies may also take formal action against food businesses that are not audited as per their minimum audit frequency.
 Please provide the number of audits that resulted in the enforcement agency taking compliance and enforcement action during the reporting year.